17 Fun Things to See & Do For First-Time Visitors to New York City

 Coney Island

-Approaching the boardwalk and carnival area, you’ll hear the dings and whistles of games and rides around you.
+Approach the boardwalk and carnival area on Coney Island to hear the dings and whistles of games and rides around you.
 Take your pick from classics like bumper cars, roller coasters, and a Ferris wheel with an incredible view of the Big Apple from the top.
-You’re never too old for the circus!
-You’ll be astounded by the performers at the Coney Island Circus Sideshow.

 The High Line

 Typically, train tracks and public parks don’t go together.
-But The High Line in Manhattan’s West Side proves this pairing can equal a beautiful collision of history and nature.
+But the High Line in Manhattan’s West Side proves this pairing can equal a beautiful collision of history and nature.
 (Well, granted, the tracks are out of commission.)

 The High Line